Xiaoyang-Rebecca/xiaoyang-rebecca.github.io/_posts/2025-02-27-finetune-genai.md

   - AI explains AI

 ---
+Fine-tuning Generative AI (GenAI) models allows us to adapt pre-trained models for specific tasks, styles, or datasets while maintaining efficiency.
+Instead of training large models from scratch, fine-tuning enables customization with lower computational costs and faster adaptation to new domains.

+In this guide, we explore various fine-tuning techniques, including LoRA, DreamBooth, and other key methods, and discuss how to choose the right approach based on your goals.

+---

+Fine-tuning is essential when you need:
+✅ Domain-specific adaptation – Training a model for medical imaging, anime, or architectural designs.✅ Style transfer – Making an AI model generate content in a particular artistic or photographic style.✅ Personalization – Customizing outputs to generate specific people, pets, or brand-related content.✅ Performance improvement – Optimizing an existing model for a specific dataset to enhance accuracy.

 Fine-tuning **Generative AI (GenAI) models** can be categorized into two main approaches:
 1. **Non-Parametric Fine-Tuning**: Modifying model behavior **without changing its parameters** (e.g., **ICL, RAG**).